Jashuah/Technical-Writing/README.md

   </p>

 ### Limitations:
-* Minimum amount of money you can transfer is 1500 tenge, maximum is 2 million tenge.
+* The minimum amount of money you can transfer is 1500 tenge, and the maximum amount is 2 million tenge.

 ### Troubleshooting guide
 * If you experience any issues creating a Simply account or transfering money from Simply to another bank, please contact the customer support team via WhatsApp at _+7-747-744-4077_.